l7mp/stunner/doc/GATEWAY.md

 control plane configuration using the standard [Kubernetes Gateway API](https://gateway-api.sigs.k8s.io).
 This allows to configure STUNner in the familiar YAML-engineering style via Kubernetes manifests.
-The below reference gives a quick overview of the Gateway API resources, with some notes on the specifics of STUNner's gateway operator implementation.
-See the [official docs](/doc/GATEWAY.md) for a full reference.
+The below reference gives a quick overview of the Gateway API resources.
+Note that STUNner implements only a subset of the full [spec](/doc/GATEWAY.md), see [here](/README.md#caveats) for the most important simplifications.

 ## Overview